WALL-E: Plot

-EVE brings the plant back to McCrea, who watches her recordings of Earth, concluding that they can and must save it.
-However, AUTO reveals that it has been programmed with the secret no-return directive A113 issued after BnL CEO Shelby Forthright inaccurately declared that Earth could not be saved; AUTO had ordered GO-4 to dispose of the plant.
-When McCrea countermands the directive, AUTO and GO-4 mutiny, electrocuting WALL·E, forcefully putting EVE into standby, throwing them both down a garbage chute, and locking McCrea in his quarters.
-EVE (having been reactivated by a mouse-like robot) and WALL·E are nearly ejected into space with the ship's refuse, but Microbe Obliterator (M-O), a cleaning robot who had been following WALL·E's dirt trail across the ship, saves the two when he gets stuck when the gate closes, alerting the Waste Allocation Load Lifter: Axiom Class (WALL·A) garbage bots and prompting them to abort the ejection.
-As humans and robots help in securing the plant, McCrea and AUTO fight for control of the Axiom.
-AUTO crushes WALL·E using the Holo-Detector in a last-ditch attempt to keep the human passengers in space; McCrea eventually overpowers and deactivates AUTO by switching it to manual mode, and EVE successfully inserts the plant, initiating the hyperjump.
+EVE brings the plant to McCrea, who watches her recordings of Earth, concluding that they must save it.
+AUTO reveals his secret no-return directive A113, which orders them to not return to Earth on account of toxicity levels making Earth unlivable.
+When McCrea tries overriding the directive, AUTO electrocutes WALL-E, throws him and EVE down a garbage chute, and confines McCrea to his quarters.
+EVE and WALL-E are nearly ejected into space with the Axiom's garbage, but a cleaning robot named M-O inadvertently jams the airlock and rescues them.

-Arriving back on Earth, EVE repairs WALL·E, but finds that his memory and personality have been erased.
-Heartbroken, EVE gives WALL·E a goodbye "kiss", which restores him to his normal self.
-WALL·E and EVE reunite as the inhabitants of the Axiom take their first steps on Earth.
-The credits then show humans and robots rebuilding the Earth, and the humans lose weight and regain their former body structures.
-Humans and robots turn the ravaged planet into a paradise, and the plant grows into a mighty tree, which EVE and WALL·E rest beneath.
+As humans and robots help to secure the plant, McCrea and AUTO fight for control of the Axiom.
+AUTO crushes WALL-E using the Holo-Detector, but McCrea overpowers and deactivates AUTO.
+EVE inserts the plant into the Holo-Detector, initiating the hyperjump back to Earth.
+Arriving on Earth, EVE repairs WALL-E, but his memory and personality have been erased.
+Heartbroken, EVE gives WALL-E a "kiss", which releases a static electricity shock, restoring him.
+WALL-E and EVE reunite as the Axiom inhabitants take their first steps on Earth.

+During the credits, humans and robots work to restore the ravaged planet, and the plant grows into a tree, beneath which WALL-E and EVE rest.